About Our Yeshiva

 Rather than having to scrounge the neighborhood for modest living accommodations, bochurim in Chosein Yehoshua are provided with modern, fully equipped diras in the same building that houses the Beis Medrash.
 The Rosh Yeshiva oversees the room assignments to give every bochur the best opportunity to make healthy relationships.

-Five days a week, three quality meals are served by our chef, Eli Solomon, in our large dining room.
+Five days a week, three quality meals are served by our beloved chef, Reb Ephraim Gottesman, in our large dining room.
 Fridays come with a special service of bagels for breakfast, and many Shabbosos have meals provided as well.

 Each bochur at Chosein Yehoshua is expected to deliver a chabura on the current sugya approximately once per zman.
 This forces him to achieve a clarity he might not otherwise have gained, and gives him confidence in both his learning and public speaking skills.